 New Zealand is pleased to advise that we have developed a national position on aerosolised central nervous system acting agents.
-New Zealand does not, nor does it intend to, develop, produce, stockpile or use central nervous systemacting agents in law enforcement operations.
-We will only employ chemical agents which conform to the definition of riot control agents contained within the CWC, and which have been endorsed as such by the OPCW's Scientific Advisory Board.
+New Zealand does not, nor does it intend to, develop, produce, stockpile or use central nervous system-acting agents in law enforcement operations.
+We will only employ chemical agents which conform to the definition of riot control agents contained within the Convention, and which have been endorsed as such by the OPCW's Scientific Advisory Board.

-The Conference of the States Parties and Review Conferences should be open and inclusive events.
+Mr Chair, the Conference of the States Parties and the Review Conferences should be open and inclusive events.
 New Zealand regrets that the General Committee was unable to come to a consensus on the need to include all civil society applicants.

 Finally, we welcome the new States Parties to the Convention since 2013.
-We urge the four countries that have not acceded to the Chemical Weapons Convention to do so as a priority.
-Universalisation of this important treaty, and the destruction of all chemical weapons, is the best way to ensure that - 100 years after their horrific use in the Great War - chemical weapons truly become history.
+We urge the four countries that have not acceded to the Convention to do so as a priority.
+Universalisation of this important treaty, and the destruction of all chemical weapons, is the best way to ensure that-a hundred years after their horrific use in the Great War-chemical weapons truly become history.

-Thank you, Chair.
+Thank you Mr Chairperson.
 I hereby request that this statement be circulated as an official statement of this Conference.